 I find the act of creating more therapeutic than any other activity.
 Something as simple as brewing a cup of tea — for which I boil water, measure leaves, combine, brew, pour, and sip — is a meditation that quells a rising internal fire.

 Self-care can be a ritual; you don’t have to save it just for times of high stress.
 Bring continuity and reliability to your week.
 Who doesn’t love looking forward to a refreshing practice?

-Some of us bake, some of us brew, but the art of making our nourishment by hand is growing more scarce as we focus on meal prepping, pre-made products, and the convenience of grabbing a quick bite.
+Some of us bake, some of us brew, but the art of making our nourishment by hand is growing more scarce as we focus on the convenience of pre-made products and food to-go.
 One night this week, choose a recipe that contains your favorite ingredients and requires you to craft each element mindfully.
 Savor each step — peeling, chopping, marinating — and eat your dish slowly, enjoying each bite that you carefully crafted for your nourishment.

 As with everything, this doesn’t need to be fancy or photogenic.
 The goal is to relax and enjoy, not to create a picture perfect result.
 If you love a great slice of peanut butter toast, savor the experience of toasting it exactly right and using your favorite peanut butter.
 Don’t make it any harder than it needs to be.